Benjaminvanhecke/Modeling-of-Multiphysical-Systems-in-OpenModelica/README.md

 **OpenModelica Bicycle Model**

 The longitudinal bicycle dynamics were implemented in OpenModelica using standard mechanical components.
-The model, longitudinal bicycle.mo, computes the bicycle velocity from an applied wheel torque, accounting for aerodynamic drag, rolling resis- tance, road inclination, and inertial effects.
+The model, longitudinal_bicycle.mo (in the ./Implementation folder), computes the bicycle velocity from an applied wheel torque, accounting for aerodynamic drag, rolling resis- tance, road inclination, and inertial effects.